tmartin467/EkhoGo/README.md

 # EkhoGo
-Repository for Spring 2026 COMP 350 to work on the EkhoGo app. -Chris Hernandez
+Repository for Spring 2026 COMP 350 to work on the EkhoGo app.
+- Chris Hernandez